Updated December 2022

 The electrician pre-apprenticeship program at Herzing College takes just 24 weeks to complete.
 Our graduates get hired by construction companies and electrical contractors throughout Ontario.

-Click below to check out the program and chat live with Admissions Advisor.
+Click below to check out the program and chat live with an admissions advisor.
 We're here to help!